benitomartin/rag-langchain-ragas/README.md

 - **multi_context**: Questions which are generated from multiple contexts from the documents.
 Rephrase the question in a manner that necessitates information from multiple related sections or chunks to formulate an answer.

-The testset.csv file is saved under evaluation
+The testset.csv file is saved under evaluation.

 <p align="center">
 <img alt="Screen Shot 2024-01-05 at 9 05 56 AM" src="https://github.com/benitomartin/rag_llama_deeplake/assets/116911431/2b1b232d-233c-41c0-a843-dd45f41982b8">